yosuke-kuroki/AI-First-by-Design-Book/README.md

 <details>
       <summary><h3>About The Author</h3></summary>

-What I do:
+**What I do:**

 - Fractional Head of (Gen) AI to multiple Startups & MNCs across US, Europe & India.
 - AI Advisor to multiple Boards, mentoring them on various facets of (Gen) AI.
 - Helping MNCs put together a strong (Gen) AI startegy & roadmap in place
 - Conduct Highly bespoke workshops on (Gen) AI for CXOs, Executives, Board Members, VC/PE partners.
 - Mentor Global Capability Centers (GCCs) in setting up AI Center of Excellence (CoE)

-My background:
+**My background:**

-- I am seasoned AI executive with 20+ years of extensive experience in spearheading core AI efforts, driving AI KPIs as Chief AI Officer.
+- Seasoned AI executive with 20+ years of extensive experience in spearheading core AI efforts, driving AI KPIs as Chief AI Officer.

-- Recently mentored a YC company build critical AI systems, demoed to Sam Altman & Vinod Khosla; helping YC company secure series B funding by Khosla Ventures.
+- Recently mentored a YC company build critical AI systems, demoed to [Sam Altman](https://en.wikipedia.org/wiki/Sam_Altman) (Open AI) & [Vinod Khosla](https://www.khoslaventures.com/team/vinod-khosla/) (Khosla Ventures); helping YC company secure series B funding by Khosla Ventures.
 - Led AI efforts for one of the earliest startups to be funded for its AI-first approach, back in 2013;
-leading to acquisition by FreshWorks (Nasdaq listed) in 2016.
+leading to its acquisition by FreshWorks (Nasdaq listed) in 2016.
 - Authored a landmark book in AI.
-The book has been endorsed by globally top AI Leaders from CMU, UCSD, DeepMind, Google AI, Microsoft Research, Amazon AI Research, Meta, Spotify, YC startups including Airbnb & Sharpest Minds.
+The book has been [endorsed by Globally Top AI Leaders](https://www.practicalnlp.ai/testimonial#testimonials) by from CMU, UCSD, DeepMind, Google AI, Microsoft Research, Amazon AI Research, Meta, Spotify, YC startups including Airbnb & Sharpest Minds.

-    The book has already been translated in 5 languages, 260+ citations, and used by 50+ universities globally for their AI curriculum.
+    The book has already been translated in 5 languages, 270+ citations, and used by 50+ universities globally for their AI curriculum.
 Ranks consistently in the top 1% of AI books.

-    Recently invited to present our book to Prof Raj Reddy (Turing award winner, doyen of AI & Robotics at CMU) and Dr Srinivas Bangalore (Visiting professor at Columbia University, Princeton University, and Copenhagen Business School)
+    Presented our book to [Prof Raj Reddy](https://en.wikipedia.org/wiki/Raj_Reddy) (**Turing award winner, doyen of AI & Robotics at CMU**) and [Dr Srinivas Bangalore](https://sbangalore.com/) (SVP of AI  at Interactions Corporation.
+Visiting professor at Columbia University, Princeton University, and Copenhagen Business School)

-- Incubated & spearheaded AI efforts at both startups (0-1, 1-n) as well as Fortune 50 companies, developed commercially successful AI products and features leading to multi million $$ in revenue & contributing significantly to Org KPIs.
+- Incubated & spearheaded AI efforts at both startups (0-1, 1-n) as well as Fortune 50 companies.
+Developed commercially successful AI products and features leading to multi-million $$ in revenue & contributing significantly to Org KPIs.

-- Incubated AI teams of size 5-100 people spanning multiple geographies, managing the entire team & lifecycle of AI projects.
+- Incubated & led AI teams of size 5-100 people spanning multiple geographies, managing the entire team & lifecycle of AI projects.

-- Incubated & led AI efforts & built multiple AI system in NLP, Vision, Speech Data Science at both startups (0-1, 1-n) & Fortune 50.
+- Incubated & led AI efforts & built multiple AI systems in NLP, Vision, Speech and Data Science at both startups (0-1, 1-n) & Fortune 50.

-- Worked very closely with Founders and my C-suite peers across Business, Product, Engineering, Sales, and HR to drive KPIs as Chief AI Officer at organizational level.
+- Worked very closely with Founders and my C-suite peers across Business, Product, Engineering, Sales, and HR to drive KPIs as Chief AI Officer at the organizational level.